Foreign and Commonwealth Office Migrated Archives: Position of the Foreign, Commonwealth and Development Office

 In May 2018 the then Foreign Secretary, Boris Johnson, wrote to a member of parliament setting out the position of his department vis-a-vis claims for the return of the 'migrated archives' to the countries from which they were removed or the free provision of digital copies.
 He outlined previous statements made about the release of those records and emphasised the impossibility of making public the legal advice about their status.
 He concluded:

 Foreign and Commonwealth Office paper files selected for permanent preservation are transferred to The National Archives.
 Paper files are not routinely digitised and are publ [sic] available for free at The National Archives and visitors can make their own digital copies of files if they so wish.
 For those unable to visit The National Archives, digital and paper copies of documents can be ordered with the charges (at cost recovery) agreed with HM Treasury and approved by Parliament.

-There is no evidence that the Foreign, Commonwealth and Development Office has stepped back from that opinion.
-The department continues to ignore the obvious fact that most citizens of the independent states can neither afford to visit TNA – even if they are granted visas – not order copies.